AlexWT/AIO-Shortcodes/README.md

 # Changelog
 ---
+### v1.2
+* Added grid system inside posts.
+It is fluid, so look perfect in all possible responsive grid frameworks.
+* Added progress bar shortcode
+* Fixed highlight shortcode.

 ### v1.1
 * Partial Bootstrap support.
 Only small part of the bootstrap CSS is being added to the plugin.
 * Modal window support with 3 shortcode properties.